jaimegag/GettingAndCleaningData_CourseProject/CodeBook.md

     * replace "hyphon" with "underscode" for clarity All names can be consulted at the end of this Code Book

-5. **Creation of a final Tidy Data Set with the average of each variable for each activity and each subject** Until here, the 561 feature variables have remained untouched with no changes, only a subsetting (filtering) of some of them has been executed over this set.
-Before this step we have 10299-row deep data set with observations of these 561 features on 6 activities and by 30 different subjects.
+5. **Creation of a final Tidy Data Set with the average of each variable for each activity and each subject**
+Until here, the 561 feature variables have remained untouched with no changes, only a subsetting (filtering) of some of them has been executed over this set.
+Before this step we have a 10299-row deep data set with observations of these 561 features on 6 activities and by 30 different subjects.
 What we will produce in this step is a Tidy Data Set averaging each feature variable for each activity and subject.
-To do this we will proceed with melting of all feature variables and subsequent casting of all of them executing in the way a single aggregation (mean).
+To do this we will proceed melting all feature variables and afterwards casting all of them while we execute a single aggregation (mean) in the way.
-The result Data Set is wide and short: it and contains the same 561 feature variables (numeric) plus the activity (character) and subject (integer), and it has as much as 180 rows (30 subjects by 6 activities).
+The result Data Set is wide and short: it contains the same 561 feature variables (numeric) plus the activity (character) and subject (integer), and it has 180 rows (30 subjects by 6 activities).
 Each row is now the average of all raw observations on this 561 variables for each combination of activity and subject.
 This result seems a satisfactory Tidy Data Set according to Hadley Wickham's Tiday data paper and the rules in it:
     + Each variable forms a column.
     + Each observation forms a row.
     + Each type of observational unit forms a table.
-This set seems to be also free of the common errors detailed in that paper.
+This set seems to be also free from the common errors detailed in that paper.

 6.  **Write tidy data set into tidy.txt file.**
 Last step in this proces is to output the Tidy Data Set into a file called tidy.txt